Valuya/cestzam/README.md

 This service synchronizes the myminfin document with a filesystem copy in target/fs.
 See below for more information.

+Instead of building the images from this repository, you can as well use the published images on docker hub:
+- valuya/cestzam-ws:dev-latest
+- valuya/cestzam-myminfin-fs-sync:dev-latest

+Image are tagged with the release version, as well as ${branch}-latest for the latest build of the master and dev branches.
+See https://hub.docker.com/search?q=valuya&type=image.

 ## Myminfin synchronizer